-In the event of ventilation blower motor failure, the emergency roof escape may be used to aid ventilation by pushing the hatch upward.
+In the event of ventilation blower motor failure, the roof hatch may be used to aid ventilation by pushing the hatch upwards.

-Be aware of reduced vehicle overhead clearance when driving under overpasses when the emergency roof escape hatch is open.
+Be aware of reduced vehicle overhead clearance when driving under overpasses with the roof hatch open.

-To latch handle after use, vent arms must be pushed upright in FULL OPEN VENT position.
-Insert edge between the two sections of the bracket and pull handle in to lock the hatch.
+To latch escape hatch after use, vent arms must be pushed upright in FULL OPEN VENT position.
+Insert edge firmly between the two sections of the bracket and then return knob to original position (arrow pointing "LATCHED") to lock the hatch.
 Finally, pull the hatch in to closed position, one side at a time.